 The first three buildings are Grade 1 historic buildings, while the last one is a Grade 2 historic building.

 The HKSKH's Compound occupies a prominent position in Central, with four historic buildings carrying important group and social values.

 The Bishop's House is currently an office of HKSKH, while St Paul's Church still serves as a chapel for worship.
 The church building was once used as a training school for Japanese gendarmes during the Japanese Occupation in World War II.

 The Church Guest House, a three-storey building, was later converted into a hostel with many well-known missionaries and the famous writer Han Suyin residing there.

 The Old Sheng Kung Hui Kei Yan Primary School was originally part of St Paul's College, an Anglo-Chinese school with a long history.
 The College was used for training Chinese clergy and Christian teachers.
 In 1953, the Kei Yan Primary School used the building as a temporary campus even though part of the structure had been demolished.
 HKSKH Ming Hua Theological College is now housed in this building.

 | Proposed Future Use |

-The HKSKH has proposed a preservation-cum-development project for the Compound.
-In support of heritage conservation, the HKSKH will fully preserve the Bishop's House, St. Paul's Church and the Church Guest House (all Grade 1 historic buildings) and retain the façades of the Old Sheng Kung Hui Kei Yan Primary School (Grade 2 historic building).
-At the same time, it will develop a private hospital on a non-profit-making basis within the Compound.
-The project will be highly beneficial to the community with the enhanced local medical services and the promotion of heritage conservation.
+Under the preservation-cum-development proposal for the HKSKH’s Compound, the Bishop's House, St. Paul's Church and the Church Guest House (all Grade 1 historic buildings) will be preserved in-situ and the façades of the Old Sheng Kung Hui Kei Yan Primary School (Grade 2 historic building) will be retained.
+At the same time, a private hospital on a non-profit-making basis will be developed in the remaining areas of the Compound.
+The project will offer an alternative to the medical services provided by the public hospitals, and be beneficial to the promotion of heritage conservation.